jonathanwkelly/BallFrogAPI/README.md

 @PARAM current_only {number} 1 to return a single game record - the "current game" for the team; for this param to be respected, it must be passed with a single team_id **

+@PARAM include_activity {number} 1 to return the updates for each game

 @PARAM include_past {number} 1 to show games prior to the current date; otherwise, only future games are returned

 @PARAM date_after {string} YYYY-MM-DD format; games on or after date